kazurayam/KatalonDiscussion4391/README.md

 ### waiting for elements present carefully

-You can easily find that the test case [TC1](https://github.com/kazurayam/KatalonDiscussion4391/blob/master/Scripts/TC1/Script1532262700819.groovy) makes frequent call to WebUI.verifyElementPresent().
-This is to wait for the documents in &lt;iframe&gt; to be loaded.
-It depends how long seconds it would take for document loading.
+You would find that the test case [TC1](https://github.com/kazurayam/KatalonDiscussion4391/blob/master/Scripts/TC1/Script1532262700819.groovy) makes frequent call to WebUI.verifyElementPresent().
+This is to wait for the documents inside the &lt;iframe&gt; nodes to be loaded.
+This is required.
+Otherwise you will get *ElementNotFound* exceptions.

 ### Katalon's Recorder and Spy do not help